-teway is powered on and activated on a cellular network.
-1) Plug your NetComm Asset Gateway into your computer via Ethernet; either directly or over a local LAN Network.
-2) Open a web browser and log into the NetComm web user interface as "root".
-3) Select the Services menu option.
-4) Select the Network time (NTP) option and enter the local time zone of your gateway.

-- 5) Make sure NTP is turned ON, then Save your settings. - 6) Select the System menu option. - 7) Select the Administration settings option and set Enable Telnet and Enable local SSH to ON.
+- 1) Plug your NetComm Asset Gateway into your computer via Ethernet; either directly or over a local LAN Network. - 2) Open a web browser and log into the NetComm web user interface as "root". - 3) Select the Services menu option. - 4) Select the Network time (NTP) option and enter the local time zone of your gateway. - 5) Make sure NTP is turned ON, then Save your settings. - 6) Select the System menu option. - 7) Select the Administration settings option and set Enable Telnet and Enable local SSH to ON.

-- 8) Select Save to save the administration settings. - 9) Select System Configuration and then the Upload option. - Note that the different models of the NetComm Wireless Router hardware and Web Interface might have slightly different menu option names and selections.
-For example: The NTC-30WV model Web Interface options are: System > Load/Save -> Upload. - 10) Click the Choose a File button, navigate to where you downloaded the DWGateway_Install.Linux-ARM-NetComm.XX_X_X_X-X.ipk file, then select that file. - 11) Click the Upload button. - 12)Once the deviceWise install file has been uploaded your gateway click on the Install option next to the install file. - Note that the different models of the NetComm Wireless Router hardware and Web Interface might have slightly different menu option names and selections.
-For example: The NTC-30WV model Web Interface options are: System > Load/Save -> Upload -> then the Install option. - 13) Select the Package Manager option and check that "devicewise" is listed.
+- 8) Select Save to save the administration settings. - 9) Select System Configuration and then the Upload option.

+\ Note that the different models of the NetComm Wireless Router hardware and Web Interface might have slightly different menu option names and selections.
+For example: The NTC-30WV model Web Interface options are: System -> Load/Save -> Upload.

+10) Click the Choose a File button, navigate to where you downloaded the DWGateway\Install.Linux-ARM-NetComm.XX\X\X-X.ipk file, then select that file.

+11)Click the Upload button.

+12)Once the deviceWise install file has been uploaded your gateway click on the Install option next to the install file.

+\ Note that the different models of the NetComm Wireless Router hardware and Web Interface might have slightly different menu option names and selections.
+For example: The NTC-30WV model Web Interface options are: System -> Load/Save -> Upload -> then the Install option.

+13) Select the Package Manager option and check that "devicewise" is listed.

-Congratulations deviceWise is now installed on your NetComm NWL-12 Asset Gateway.
+Congratulations deviceWise is now installed on your NetComm NTC-6200 Asset Gateway.